 Now you're finally ready to share your results with your team.
 Pat yourself on the back!
 You've already put in a lot of effort to get through your survey and analyze the results.
 At this point, you have made and given the survey, received responses, broken it down, and discussed results with management.
 To finally present your work to the team:

 - Thank them for their contributions.
 This should be your opening, especially if your survey was voluntary.
-Employees are taking time out of their schedules to be honest about their experiences, and this can be difficult and time consuming.
+Employees are taking time out of their schedules to answer survey questions and be honest about their experiences, and this can be difficult and time consuming.

 - Let employees know you've identified areas of concern.
 This will show that you have truly paid attention to employee feedback and are actively thinking about the problems that the survey brought up.

 - Outline your basic plans and next steps.
-This makes it clear that you aren't just listening to concerns, you are actually addressing them.
+This makes it clear that you aren't just listening to concerns, you are actually addressing them through action planning.
 It is a critical step to reassure employees that your engagement survey will make a difference.

 - Ask for further feedback.
 Let employees know that you'll be open to any further feedback and are receptive to their thoughts on your plans as they unfold.
 This ensures that employees stay involved and feel like they have a role in shaping their own engagement.